 In this Policy, the following terms shall have the following meanings:

-Means an account required to access and/or use certain areas and features of our website(s).
+Account – Means an account required to access and/or use certain areas and features of our website(s)

-Means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
+Personal Data – Means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to us via any interaction with us, whether written or verbal.
-This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”).
+This definition shall, where applicable, incorporate the definitions provided in the GDPR.

-Means Anwyl Construction Company Ltd, a limited company registered in England under company number 00365586, and any other Anwyl group companies whose registered addresses are:
+We/Us/Our/Ourselves – Means Anwyl Construction Company Ltd, a limited company registered in England under company number 00365586 and any other Anwyl group companies whose registered addresses are:

-Our website(s) is operated & controlled by us and designed, hosted and supported by Elephant digital Ltd.
+Our website(s) is operated and controlled by us and designed, hosted and supported by Ambos Digital.

-Our website(s) may contain links to other website(s).
-Please note that we have no control over how your data is collected, stored, or used by other website(s) and we advise you to check the privacy policies of any such website(s) before providing any data to them.
+Our website(s) and social media pages may contain links to other website(s).
+Please note that we have no control over how your data is collected, stored or used by other website(s) and we advise you to check the privacy policies of any such website(s) before providing any data to them.

-As a data subject, you have the following rights under the GDPR, which this policy and our use of personal data have been designed to uphold
+As a data subject, you have the following rights under the GDPR, which this policy and our use of personal data have been signed to uphold

-If you have any cause for complaint about our use of your personal data, please contact us using the details provided in point 15 and we will do our best to solve the problem for you.
-If we are unable to help, you also have the right to lodge a complaint with the UK’s supervisory authority, the Information Commissioner’s Office.
+If you have any cause for complaint or enquiry about our use of your personal data, please contact us using the details in point 13.
+If we are unable to help, you also have the right to lodge a complaint with the UK’s supervisory authority, the Information Commissioner’s Office (ICO).

-a) Name & contact information such as email addresses, postal address, telephone & mobile numbers
+a) Name and contact information such as email addresses, postal address and telephone numbers.

 b) Your IP address

-c) The date and time of the visit and how long you remained on our website(s), along with the referral URL, if applicable
+c) The data and time of the visit and how long you remained on our website(s), along with the referral URL, if applicable

-g) Telephone voice calls in the form of digital recordings.
+f) Telephone voice calls in the form of digital recordings

-a) All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
+All personal data is process and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
 We will comply with our obligations and safeguard your rights under the GDPR at all times.
-For more details on security see point 7
+For more details on security see point 7.

-Our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you, because you have consented to our use of your personal data (e.g. by subscribing to emails), or because it is in our legitimate interests.
+Our use of your personal data will always have a lawful basis, either because it is necessary to perform a contract with you, because you have consented to our use of your personal data (e.g. by subscribing to emails) or because it is in our legitimate interests.
 Specifically, we may use your data for the following purposes:

 i.
 Supplying our products and services to you (please note that we require your personal data in order to enter into a contract with you)